nasa/cumulus/docs/features/lambda_dead_letter_queue.md

 Ideally an automated process should be configured to poll the queue and process messages off a dead letter queue.

 For aid in manually troubleshooting, you can utilize the [SQS Management console](https://console.aws.amazon.com/sqs/home) to view/messages available in the queues setup for a particular stack.
-The dead letter queues will have a Message Body containing the lambda payload, as well as Message Attributes that reference both the error returned and a RequestID which can be cross referenced to the associated Lambda's CloudWatch logs for more information:
+The dead letter queues will have a Message Body containing the Lambda payload, as well as Message Attributes that reference both the error returned and a RequestID which can be cross referenced to the associated Lambda's CloudWatch logs for more information:

 ![sqs message attributes](assets/sqs_message_attribute.png)